romaincaron1/romaincaron1/README.md

 ## 🚀 About Me
 I'm Romain Caron.
-A junior Web Developer, Living in Amiens.
+Studying to become a Web Developer, Living in Amiens.

 ## 🛠 Skills
 HTML, CSS, PHP, JavaScript

 ## More about me

-👩‍💻 I'm student
+👩‍💻 I'm student (3rd year)

 🧠 I'm currently learning ReactJS, NodeJS and NextJS